binipringle/intro-to-dh/_texts/2-version-control.md

 - Pushing to a remote repository
 ---

-###### Adapted from Introduction to Git and GitHub by Patrick Sweeney, Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine McKinniburgh for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+###### Adapted from Introduction to Git and GitHub by Patrick Sweeney, Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine Kinniburgh for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 ---